Elvira's Movie Macabre: History

-The Elvira character rapidly gained notoriety with her tight-fitting, low-cut black gown which showed ample cleavage (after all, Vampira had only been broadcast locally back in the day and Elvira was syndicated much wider).
-The movies featured on Elvira's Movie Macabre were always B-grade (or lower).
-Elvira reclined on a red Victorian couch, introducing and often interrupting the movie to lampoon the actors, the script, and the editing.
+Peterson's Elvira character rapidly gained notice with her tight-fitting, low-cut, cleavage-displaying black gown.
 Adopting the flippant tone of a California "Valley girl", she brought a satirical, sarcastic edge to her commentary.
-She reveled in dropping risqué double entendres and making frequent jokes about her display of cleavage, which was after all most of a not very bright bimbo's personality.
+She reveled in dropping risqué double entendres and making frequent jokes about her cleavage.
 In an AOL Entertainment News interview, Peterson said, "I figured out that Elvira is me when I was a teenager.
 She's a spastic girl.
 I just say what I feel and people seem to enjoy it."
-Her campy humor, sex appeal, and good-natured self-mockery made her popular with late night movie viewers, and her popularity soared.
+Her camp humor, sex appeal, and good-natured self-mockery made her popular with late-night movie viewers and her popularity soared.

 Elvira was a frequent guest on The Tonight Show Starring Johnny Carson and other talk shows.
 She also produced a long-running series of Halloween-themed television commercials for Coors Light Beer and Mug Root Beer (her trademark cleavage was concealed for the Coors campaign).
 She appeared in guest roles on television dramas such as CHiPs, The Fall Guy and Fantasy Island and appeared on numerous awards shows as a presenter.
 Although she is known primarily as Elvira, Peterson has made out-of-costume appearances as herself for television interviews and specials.

+Two million pairs of $0.99 3D glasses were reportedly sold for the 22 May 1982, broadcast of The Mad Magician.

 In 1982, with the success of Movie Macabre, Knott's Theme Parks hired Elvira to replace Seymour as the host of its annual Halloween Haunt during October.
 Elvira appeared nightly at the park, live on stage with a Halloween-themed musical comedy revue similar to her Mamma's Boys act from the 1970s.